 Rookie RBs are also far easier to project than rookie WRs.
 Draft rookie and sophomore wide receivers in your initial startup.
 Then, once you’re ready to compete for a championship in Years 2 and 3, focus on running backs in your rookie drafts.

-Of course, don’t ignore RB completely.
-The types of running backs to draft in your initial startup are inexpensive backups.
+You want young players and inexpensive backups.
 These players don’t cost much because they’re buried behind an established starter, but they have plausible upside if the starter were to get hurt.
 Ideally, these are also RBs with a conceivable chance to start the following season.

 Using the same historical examples I mentioned above, the ideal plan would be to secure a locked-in WR1 like Jones or Green and then draft an RB like Bell the next season or two.

 As always, this is easier said than done.
-You’ve got 11 other managers with their own strategies that they’re trying to implement.
+You’ve got 11 other managers with their strategies that they’re trying to implement.
 It’s important to be able to adapt and possibly adjust your strategy on the fly based on how your draft is going.
 This is a skill you will cultivate and learn as you progress in your dynasty campaign.

 Drafting To Win Now